official-markus-maurer/Cardinal/CONSIDERATIONS.md

 - Use rotating_file_sink or daily_file_sink for better log management.
 - Enable spdlog async mode for even lower overhead on hot paths.
 - Expose a runtime hook to add/remove sinks or change patterns.

+-> Fix cardinal_log logging and streamline into vscode devtool.